Hexastack/eazychart/packages/ez-dev/README.md

 # `ez-dev`

-> This project is contains common development tools and configs used in the lib packages : @ez/vue and @ez/react in order to reduce code configs redundancy (jest, eslint, tsconfig, ...).
+> This project is contains common development tools and configs used in the lib packages : eazychart-vue and eazychart-react in order to reduce code configs redundancy (jest, eslint, tsconfig, ...).

 ## Structure

 ### JEST

-This folder contains common unit tests snapshots and configs used in the lib packages : @ez/vue and @ez/react make sure that the libraries delivers the same results (quasi).
+This folder contains common unit tests snapshots and configs used in the lib packages : eazychart-vue and eazychart-react make sure that the libraries delivers the same results (quasi).

 #### snapshots/